 The new School Direct routes allows schools to be at the heart of the teacher training process.
 There are two versions of the programme, School Direct (PGCE) and School Direct (Salaried).
 In both cases, schools request training places, recruit trainees and form a partnership with a training provider such as the West Midlands Consortium.
 The school and training provider determine the pattern of training and agree responsibilities.

 School Direct Training (PGCE) is similar to the standard WMC PGCE route.
-The trainee must pay a course fee, but can receive a bursary depending on subject and degree classification.
+The trainee must pay a course fee.
 This route leads to the internationally recognised PGCE with Masters Credits.
-This course is currently available for Secondary Dance and Primary - General.
+This course is currently available for Primary PGCE.
 Find out more

 Full comparison between routes